prescottprue/redux-firestore/README.md

 },
 ```

-Firestore doesn't alow you to create `or` style queries.
+Firestore doesn't allow you to create `or` style queries.
 Instead, you should pass in multiple queries and compose your data.

 ```javascript
 ['sally', 'john', 'peter'].map(friendId => ({